QiujiaGuo/RFM-Analysis-for-Customer-Segmentation/README.md

 # RFM Customer Segmentation with K-Means

-This project uses the K-means clustering algorithm to perform RFM (Recency, Frequency, Monetary) analysis.
-The main objective is to segment customers into different groups based on their buying behavior, which can be used to tailor marketing strategies for each group.
+This project uses the K-means clustering algorithm to perform RFM (Recency, Frequency, Monetary) analysis: when their last purchase was, how often they've purchased in the past and how much they've spent overall.
+The main objective is to segment customers based on the above three parameters and tailor marketing strategies for each segment.

 ## Source Data

-The dataset is sample superstore dataset on [Kaggle](https://www.kaggle.com/datasets/bravehart101/sample-supermarket-dataset).
+The dataset is Superstore dataset on [Kaggle](https://www.kaggle.com/datasets/bravehart101/sample-supermarket-dataset).

 ## Data Preprocessing